I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Slide in a thick washable mat and your girl has her own cozy corner that finally doesn’t clash with your decor.
+Slide in a thick washable mat and your girl has her own cozy corner that doesn’t clash with your decor.

 📸 Photo credit: Instagram @yosha1008